John McNulty (journalist)

-John Augustine McNulty (1895-1956) was an American journalist and writer.
-John McNulty is a major figure in the development of the genre of literary journalism.
+John Augustine McNulty (1895–1956) was an American journalist and writer.
+McNulty is a major figure in the development of the genre of literary journalism.

 Contribution to development of genre of literary journalism

 It is the University of Massachusetts Amherst’s Prof. Sims who credits Joseph Mitchell, John McNulty and other short piece writers at Harold Ross’ designedly succoring The New Yorker magazine with evolving an early 20th-century reformer news writer's practice into a separate literary genre.

 In his seminal work Literary Journalism in the 20th Century, Norman Sims traces the roots of literary journalism to journalist reformers efforts to make their news reports so poignant as to compel others to undertake corrective social actions.
 The later genre of literary journalism, as stated by Sim's to have been evolved by McNulty and other short piece writers at the New Yorker magazine, is no longer conflicted between unbiased fact reporting and the enhanced portrayal of social conditions for some form of advocacy but, concentrates upon such latter portrayal, while using actual events as a creative substrate.
 Literary journalism does, however, still demand accurate fact reporting of its practitioners.
 McNulty's words are near unrivaled, at evoking in their readers’ minds, such poignant imagery, and in their readers’ hearts, such concern and affection for his very common characters.